fraune/Papadosio/README.md

 python app/3_process_albums.py
 ```

+The files in `data/albums` can be deleted before running this script if you like.
+It takes less than 30 seconds to recreate them with this script.

 ### Combine album json files

 This script scans `data/albums/` for json files, and combines them into a single file in `data/albums.json`.
 The `albums.json` file is recreated every time this script is run.